 Earl supported the Equality Act, which passed the House with strong support.
 It amends the Civil Rights Act of 1964 and other civil rights laws, prohibiting discrimination on the basis of sexual orientation and gender identity.
 Under current federal and most states' laws, LGBTQIA+ people are not explicitly protected from discrimination at work, in housing or public accomodations.
 First introduced in 2015, the Equality Act prohibits discrimination of lesbian, gay, bisexual and transgender people in both public and private sectors, and increases civil rights protections in businesses, hospitals and welfare services.
 This legislation should be passed by the Senate and signed into law by the president.

 The United States should support and honor the sacrifice all Americans make who serve in our military, no matter their race, gender, or sexual identity.
-At the end of the 111th Congress, Blumenauer was proud to join his colleagues on both sides of the aisle in voting to end the government’s “don’t ask, don’t tell” (DADT) policy.
+At the end of the 111th Congress, Earl was proud to join his colleagues on both sides of the aisle in voting to end the government’s “don’t ask, don’t tell” (DADT) policy.

-Passing this legislation is a major victory for members of the LGBTQIA+ community who championed this issue, and for the thousands of brave men and women in uniform who will receive – as they should have all along – the same rights and be judged on the same merits as everyone else in the armed services.
+Passing this legislation is a major victory for members of the LGBTQIA+ community who championed this issue, and for the thousands of brave men and women in uniform to receive – as they should have all along – the same rights and be judged on the same merits as everyone else in the armed services.

-The Trump Administration's rollback of these policies plus the prohibition of allowing transgender individuals from serving in the military is wrong.
+The Trump Administration's rollback of these policies plus the prohibition of allowing transgender individuals from serving in the military is absolutely wrong.
 Earl is fighting to end this baseless, irrational discrimination.